Xilinx/Vitis-AI-Tutorials/Design_Tutorials/18-mpsocdpu-pre-post-pl-acc/README.md

 -rwxrwxr-x 1 root users    40937 system.dtb
 ```

-Alternatively, in case of changes to the ``host_apps`` running on the ARM CPU, you can create an archive and copy it on your ZCU102 target board with
+Alternatively, in case of changes to the ``host_apps`` running on the ARM CPU, you can create an archive and copy it on your ZCU102 target board with the
 ``scp`` utility (assuming your board has a certain IP address ``ZCU102_IP_ADDRESS``):

 ```shell